The smallest of Dublin’s great Georgian squares was completed in 1825. It’s the only one left where the central garden is still the...

 This large, well-lit gallery at the end of a serene Georgian street has a grand name to fit its exalted reputation as one of the most...

 Countess Markievicz Bust

-This is about as spartan a bar as you’ll find in the city, and is the daytime home to some serious drinkers, who appreciate the quiet,...
+This is about as spartan a bar as you’ll find in the city, and the daytime home of some serious drinkers, who appreciate the quiet,...

 23 Upper Pembroke St · interesting places nearby

 Olivier Meisonnave, convivial ex-maître d’ of Thornton’s, stepped out on his own with Irish chef Pól Ó hÉannraich to open this posh-rustic restaurant named after his home town, north of Biarritz.
 In this bright basement venue, serious foodies will be able to sate their palate on seared fillet of Atlantic sea bream, braised Irish pork cheek or mushroom risotto.